Published for Section and Chapter Chairs

 - packages will go to the Unit Chair.

 - -- Reminder letters were sent to Chapter Chairs to submit

 - Sections (or Council).
-Please be sure all Chapter reports are
+Be sure all Chapter reports are

-- the Section's package before sending to IEEE
+- Section's package before mailing to IEEE headquarters, or

 - -- For Units participating in the Concentration Banking